AI Summary

 - 2022-02 — Archived

-runwayml.compricing shows Free $0 / Standard $15 / Pro $35 / Pro Plus $90, with a “compare all plans” credit grid already in place — establishing that today’s $15 Standard and $35 Pro price points are long-standing, not 2026 introductions (source: captured Wayback screenshot,wayback-2022-02-main). - By 2026-05-31 — Top tier is Unlimited at $95/user/mo ($76 annual), replacing the old Pro Plus position and adding unmetered Explore-mode generation at a relaxed, lower-priority rate on top of a 2,250-credit allowance (source: captured
+runwayml.compricing shows Free $0 / Standard $15 / Pro $35 / Pro Plus $90, with a “compare all plans” credit grid already in place — establishing that today’s $15 Standard and $35 Pro price points are long-standing, not 2026 introductions (source: captured Wayback screenshot,wayback-2022-02-main). - By 2026-05-31 — Top tier is Unlimited at $95/user/mo ($76 annual), occupying the old Pro Plus position and adding unmetered Explore-mode generation at a relaxed, lower-priority rate on top of a 2,250-credit allowance (source: captured

 runwayml.com/pricing). - By 2026-05-31 — A separate developer API is live with pure usage-based credit billing and five spend-gated usage tiers (concurrency 1→20, monthly spend cap $100→$100,000), upgrading automatically on cumulative spend (source: captured